lorenzodalaqua/jsonresume-theme-autumn/README.md

 ## Development

-The theme was starte from the [JSON Resume boilerplate theme](https://www.npmjs.org/package/jsonresume-theme-boilerplate) but I changed the build process for a better interactive development experience for my tastes.
+The theme was started from the [JSON Resume boilerplate theme](https://www.npmjs.org/package/jsonresume-theme-boilerplate) but I changed the build process for a better interactive development experience for my tastes.

 To customize this theme or use this as a template to write your own you will need node.js and NPM installed on your system.